geek-cookbook/geek-cookbook/manuscript/index.md

 ## Why should I read this?

-So if you're familiar enough with the tools, and you've done self-hosting before, why would you read this book?
+So if you're familiar enough with the concepts above, and you've done self-hosting before, why would you read any further?

 1. You want to upskill.
-You want to do container orchestration, LetsEncrypt certificates, git collaboration.
+You want to work with container orchestration, Prometheus and Grafana, Kubernetes
 2. You want to play.
 You want a safe sandbox to test new tools, keeping the ones you want and tossing the ones you don't.
 3. You want reliability.
 Once you go from __playing__ with a tool to actually __using__ it, you want it to be available when you need it.
-Having to "_quickly ssh into the host and restart the webserver_" doesn't cut it when your wife wants to know why her phone won't sync!
+Having to "*quickly ssh into the basement server and restart plex*" doesn't cut it when you finally convince your wife to sit down with you to watch sci-fi.

 ## What have you done for me lately?
 (CHANGELOG)